LPCIC/elpi/ELPI.md

 :functional pred (is) o:A, i:A.
 ```

+Internally the keyword `fprop`, akin to `prop`, is used in the type of symbols
+that are functional predicate (it may show up in error messages).

+The static checker is built around a notion of "subtyping" since a function is
-We can observe that a function is (mathematically) a relation, but the converse
+(mathematically) a relation, but the converse is not true.
+We say that a function
+is stronger than a relation.

-is not true.
-This implies that we can define a function $\subseteq : D \to D \to
+Signatures a compared using the function $\subseteq : D \to D \to
 bool$, where $D$ is the type of signatures.
 In a call like $d_1 \subseteq d_2$,
 the result is true if $d_1$ is a signature that is stronger than or equal to
 $d_2$ (equivalently, $d_2$ is weaker than or equal to $d_1$).